 • The public University of Louisville Hospital began negotiating a merger with Catholic Health Initiatives and Jewish Hospital in 2010, but Louisville Archbishop Joseph E. Kurtz waited nearly a year to make a statement about how the deal would affect the university hospital's identity or its services.
-On August 5, 2011, USA Today reprinted an interview between Kurtz and the Courier-Journal in which the archbishop stated he "couldn't foresee a situation in which University or Jewish hospitals would operate under Catholic ownership without also following the formal Ethical and Religious Directives for Catholic Health Care Service."
-183 explanation may represent an accurate description of the proposed legal structure of the consolidation, it has cast a cloud of vagueness and skepticism over the issue in the public eye."
-184 Gov. Steve Beshear called off the merger in December 2011.185
+On August 5, 2011, USA Today reprinted an interview between Kurtz and the Courier-Jour-nal in which the archbishop stated he "couldn't foresee a situation in which University or Jewish hospitals would operate under Catholic owner-ship without also following the formal Ethical and Religious Directives for Catholic Health Care Service."

-Jack Conway, the Kentucky Attorney General, issued a report shortly thereafter referring to this new understanding: "While this evolving
+Jack Conway, the Kentucky Attorney General, issued a report shortly thereafter referring to this new understanding: "While this evolving explanation may represent an accurate description of the proposed legal structure of the consolidation, it has cast a cloud of vagueness and skepticism over the issue in the public eye."
+Gov. Steve Beshear called off the merger in December 2011.